Alumsdesigns/quizverse-checkdeployment/readme.md

 ### Result Screen 2
 ![Result Screen 2](assets/images/congratulation-2.png)

-### Features which could be implemented in the future
+### Future Features
+In the future we could add the following features
 - More question categories and difficulty levels
 - Offer engaging quizzes that encourage repeat visits.
 - High score leaderboard